justyntyrrell/Car_Auction_Price_Prediction/README.md

 |:--:|
 | *SHAP - SHapley Additive exPlanations* |

-* SHAP summary plots show feature importance using permutaion importance but also show what is driving it.
+* SHAP summary plots show feature importance using permutation importance but also show what is driving it.
 * Each dot has three characteristics:
   * Vertical location shows what feature it is depicting
   * Color shows whether that feature was a high or low value for that row of the dataset